swiftlang/swift-evolution/proposals/nnnn-async-await.md

 ### Asynchronous function types

 Asynchronous function types are distinct from their synchronous counterparts.
-There is no implicit conversion from a value of a synchronous function type to the corresponding asynchronous function type.
-However, the implicit conversion from a value of non-throwing asynchronous function type to its corresponding throwing asynchronous function type is permitted.
+However, there is an implicit conversion from a synchronous function type to its corresponding asynchronous function type.
+This is similar to the implicit conversion from a non-throwing function to its throwing counterpart, which can also compose with the asynchronous function conversion.
 For example:

 ```swift
 struct FunctionTypes {